 Alexandru Samoilă is a permanent participant in the International Opera and Ballet Festival in Aspendos, for which he has produced Cherubini’s Médée, Donizetti’s Lucia di Lammermoor, Verdi’s Aida and Nabucco, Bizet’s Carmen, Puccini’s La bohème, Mascagni’s Cavalleria rusticana, Leoncavallo’s I Pagliacci, to mention a few.
 On numerous occasions he has been a guest of opera festivals in Istanbul and ancient Ephesus, where he prepared a large-scale performance of Mendelssohn’s Paul oratorio for 4 choruses, soloists and double-cast orchestra dedicated to the 2000 anniversary of Christ’s birth.

 Alexandru Samoilă has conducted over 60 opera and ballet productions in Great Britain, Spain, Italy, Portugal, Ireland, Scotland, Iceland, Japan, Hungary, Bulgaria, Turkey and Romania.
 In 2009-2019, Alexandru Samoilă was the chief conductor of the Odessa National Opera and Ballet Theatre.

-Since 2019, he has been the chief conductor of the Novaya Opera Theatre.
+Since 2019, he was the chief conductor of the Novaya Opera Theatre.
+Since 2021, he has been the conductor of the Novaya Opera Theatre.

-Tchaikovsky's The Queen of Spades — Conductor, Music Director
+Tchaikovsky's The Queen of Spades — Music Director and Conductor

 Verdi's Nabucco — Conductor